zentrumnawi/solid-discussions/solid-git-workflow.md

 As soon as you have finished some smaller sub task and saved your files, _commit_ your changes.

-It is helpful to use the Git UI of VSCode, which makes things rather comfortable.
+It is helpful to use the Git UI of VSCode, which makes things rather comfortable - especially if you want to put your changed files in different commits.

 You can also commit all your changes by using

 ​	```git commit -a ```

 This command will take all changed files, add them to the index and commit them in one go.
 You will be asked to type a commit message - try to be short and precise.
+You can make us of the [Git automation keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

 ### 3. Push your changes to the server